bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 #### Pro tip: Commit every time you complete a task or feature!

 ## Task 2: Comprehension Questions
 Answer the following questions to the best of your ability.
 You can exercise your Googling skills and use training kit.
-Open up the [Answers.md](Answers.md) file and record your responses there.
+Open up the [Answers.md](Answers.md) file and record your resp onses there.

-1. What is the difference between an adaptive website and a fully responsive website?
+1.What is the difference between an adaptive website and a fully responsive website?

 2. Describe what it means to be mobile first vs desktop first.